 6.3.102a.3.3 When generated

-This primitive is generated by the MLME to provide an estimate of throughput for MSDUs sent from the STA which corresponds to the PeerMACAddress indicated in the parameter list to this STA.
+This primitive is generated by the MLME to provide a set of estimates of throughput for MSDUs sent between the STA which corresponds to the PeerMACAddress indicated in the parameter list and this STA.

 6.3.102a.3.4 Effect of receipt

-On receipt of this primitive, the SME may use the reported estimate.
+On receipt of this primitive, the SME may use the reported estimates to make link, association and forwarding decisions.

 TGmc editor: modify the Estimated throughput subclause as shown: